ktnrg45/pyremoteplay/README.md

 `pyremoteplay-gui`

 ## Notes ##
 - Video decoding is performed by the CPU by default.
-Hardware Acceleration can be enabled in the options screen in the GUI.
+Hardware Decoding can be enabled in the options screen in the GUI.

 ## Baseline measurements ##
 The CLI instance runs at 5-10% CPU usage with around 50Mb memory usage according to `top` on this author's machine: ODroid N2.